karpo27/Exercism_Python/4- Conditionals/4- Pig Latin/Instructions.md

 Rule 2: If a word begins with a consonant sound, move it to the end of the word and then add an "ay" sound to the end of the word.
 Consonant sounds can be made up of multiple consonants, a.k.a. a consonant cluster (e.g. "chair" -> "airchay").

 Rule 3: If a word starts with a consonant sound followed by "qu", move it to the end of the word, and then add an "ay" sound to the end of the word (e.g. "square" -> "aresquay").
+Consider the same casi if the word starts with "qu" (e.g. "queen" -> "eenquay")

 Rule 4: If a word contains a "y" after a consonant cluster or as the second letter in a two letter word it makes a vowel sound (e.g. "rhythm" -> "ythmrhay", "my" -> "ymay").